 The Office of Academic Advocacy provides administrative support for the Faculty Council Committee on Scholastic Standards, which provides faculty oversight regarding scholastic standards at Colorado State University.
-Policies regarding probation, dismissal, and appeal are determined by the faculty and CSU, subject to acceptance by the governing board of CSU.
+Policies regarding academic standing, dismissal, and appeal are determined by the faculty and CSU, subject to acceptance by the governing board of CSU.

 The Committee on Scholastic Standards oversees the following types of appeals: Academic Dismissal Appeals and Retroactive Withdrawals.
 The Committee does not provide oversight or render decisions on tuition related financial appeals.

-Students on academic probation who do not raise their cumulative GPA to a 2.0 or higher after two regular semesters (fall and spring) will be dismissed from CSU.
+Students in the academic standing process n who do not raise their cumulative GPA to a 2.0 or higher after two regular semesters (fall and spring) will be dismissed from CSU.
 Students may appeal their academic dismissal by submitting an online appeal to the Faculty Council Committee on Scholastic Standards.

 A dismissal appeal that is granted allows the student to return immediately for the next regular semester (fall or spring).
 Dismissal appeals granted cannot carry forward to a future semester unless the student was approved (prior to dismissal) for a planned leave for the next regular semester.
 If a student withdraws during the dismissal appeal granted semester due to extenuating circumstances, the student must submit another appeal to dismissal that includes documentation of the extenuating circumstances or the student will be dismissed at the end of the dismissal appeal granted semester.